jeffh/blog/content/2020/check.statem.md

  - Ensuring no regression of a bug occurs again, or ensuring specific happy-path case is *always* tested.
- - Testing pure functions (arguably, normal generative testing can solve this too)
+ - Testing pure functions (arguably, normal generative testing can help too)

 With the most common argument against generating testing comes with the complexity of writing generative tests, or more specifically: